14paxton/14paxton.github.io/HTML&CSS/Images.md

 }
 ```

-To aid readability you may even attempt such audacity as this:
+To aid readability, you may even attempt such audacity as this:

 ```css
 .illustration {